We are NOW accepting applications for the 2022 season

 Our farm team works Monday through Friday, 40 – 45 hours per week.
 We aim to adhere to a consistent start and end time, though there are occasional instances when we must stay longer to finish a task.
-Full-time employees must also participate in the rotation of weekend greenhouse watering.
+Full-time employees will be asked to participate in weekend work when the season demands.

 Compensation and Housing

-Starting salary for full-time employees is $11 an hour.
-Full-time employees accrue paid time off.
+Starting salary for new full-time employees is $11 an hour.

 Employees are provided housing in “the Village” at our farm, which consists of four small one-room cabins and two campers nestled in the woods above the farm.
 Residents of the cabins share two common bathrooms, a fully equipped cabin, WiFi, and washer and dryer.
 Employees have access to farm produce for personal use and receive a 20% discount at our on-farm store.